reponomadx/ws1-sentinelone-installer/README.md

 ```

 Replace:
 - `Your_macOS_Service_Account` with the correct local user account
 - `<Base64_SentinelOne_Token>` with your actual SentinelOne token (in base64 format)

 ---

 ## 🛑 Security Notice

-This script relies on Workspace ONE’s secure variable injection for authentication.
+These scripts rely on Workspace ONE’s secure variable injection for authentication.
 **Do not hardcode credentials or tokens.** Always use UEM variables for secrets.

 ---